nas-/vendee-globe-boat-follower/README.md

 If there is a single boat BOAT_B close to the predicted position, than probably BOAT_A and BOAT_B are the same boat.

 If the step above does not succeed, falls back at zooming in the predicted position.
-If there is a single boat closeby, thats it.
+If there is a single boat closeby, that's it.

 In the final case, it goes to the link that you entered in the config, and tries to see if there is a single entity there.